- Select the desired weight from the rack then take a few steps back into an open area.

 - Hinge from the hips until your body is almost parallel to the floor and allow the arms to hang straight down from the shoulders with a neutral grip.

 - Take a deep breath and pull the dumbbells towards the ceiling using the rear deltoids.

 - Slowly lower the dumbbells back to the starting position under control.

 - Repeat for the desired number of repetitions.

 - Ideally we want to focus on the rear deltoids, not the scapular retractors so movement at the shoulder blade should be limited.
 Move the shoulder within the joint, not the shoulder blade on the ribcage.

-- Squeeze your shoulder blades and pause for a moment at the top of the movement.
+- Keep the abs braced and don’t arch the back at the top of the movement.

 - If you can’t hinge to 90 degrees, then hinge as far as comfortably possible while completing the exercise.
 Or, you could also take a seated position to complete the exercise as well.

 - If you experience shoulder pain during the movement then it may be beneficial to rotate the dumbbells until the thumbs are pointing away from one another and the palms are facing forward.
 This is also known as a supinated grip and will externally rotate the shoulder.

 - Don’t jut your head forward during the movement - this about stimulation for a small muscle group.
 Focus during the movement and don’t just rely on momentum.